SEO debugging

 5. The fix: server-side structured data

-The reliable fix is to output aggregateRating structured data server-side - directly in the HTML that Shopify sends on the first byte - rather than generating it in a JavaScript widget.
+The reliable fix is to output both aggregateRating and individual Review items server-side - directly in the HTML that Shopify sends on the first byte - rather than generating them in a JavaScript widget.

-When you use a review app that stores data in third-party servers, this path is unavailable - the aggregate rating does not exist inside Shopify, so Liquid cannot access it.
-The only option is the JavaScript widget, with all the crawlability downsides that entails.
+When you use a review app that stores data on third-party servers, neither path is available.
+The aggregate rating does not exist inside Shopify, and neither do the individual review records.
+Liquid cannot access what is not there.
+The only option is the JavaScript widget, which handles the aggregate at best and skips individual reviews entirely.

 {%- if product.metafields.reviews.rating.value != blank -%}